5 Tips to Reduce Nighttime Bathroom Visits

 5 Proven Tactics To Reduce Nighttime Bathroom Visits

-So, you want to eliminate—or at least reduce—the need to visit the bathroom in the night?
+So, you are fed up with having to get up out of your bed at night to pee and you want to eliminate—or at least reduce—the need to visit the bathroom in the night?
 Many people, as they age, find they need to use the bathroom more frequently, and this can often disrupt their sleep.
-It can be harder to get back to sleep once you have awakened than it was to drop off when you first got into bed, so it can be helpful to reduce the need to use the bathroom in the first place.
+It can be harder to get back to sleep once you have woken up than it was to drop off when you first got into bed, so it can be helpful to reduce the need to use the bathroom in the first place.
 Here are some basic tactics that may help you reach your goal.

 Do Not Follow This Advice If...